swh0318/example-operator/README.md

 # sample-operator
-this is example-operator build with kubebuilder
+This is an sample operator created by using the kubebuilder